Siege of Samarkand (1868): Aftermath

+After the capture of Samarkand, Russian Major General Alexander Konstantinovich Abramov forcibly removed the Samarkand Codex of the Quran of Uthman from the madrassa of Khoja Ahrar, despite the local ulama's attempt to prevent this by evacuating the manuscript to Bukhara, and sent it to the Imperial Library in Saint Petersburg (now the Russian National Library).
+In a manner typical of European colonists in the nineteenth century, Konstantin Petrovich von Kaufmann, the first Governor-General of Russian Turkestan, claimed that the present-day inhabitants of Samarkand did not value the Quran nor understand its extreme rarity and antiquity, while Russian newspapers celebrated the Quran's removal to Saint Petersburg as the salvation of a great "antiquity, invaluable to science."

 Following the Russian victory at Samarkand, combined with the victory at Zerabulak, the Emir of Bukhara sued for peace.
 Emir Muzaffar no longer had an army to resist the Russians.
 Samarkand was also a historically and religiously important city in the Emirate of Bukhara.
 The loss of Samarkand convinced many Bukharan people to accept the Russian Tsar as their new ruler.

 Having secured Samarkand, the Russian army also obtained a foothold of the Emirate's water resources.
 Several days after the siege ended, Bukharan envoys reached the city to negotiate with the Russians.
 One of the first things the Bukharans were concerned about was the security of water for the Emirate.

 As a result of the 1868 campaign, the Russian conquest of Bukhara ended.
 The Emirate of Bukhara became a dependent protectorate of the Russian Empire.

 In the following years, a civil war broke out in Bukhara as a result of the Emir's political weakness.

 Many of the citadel's defenders were praised and awarded for their valour.
 Commandant Stempel and Nazarov were promoted.
 Many other officers and soldiers were promoted as well.
 For his heroism in action, Vasily Vereshchagin was awarded with a 4th class Order of St. George.

 In addition to solidifying Russian control over Turkestan, the victory at Samarkand was seen by the Russian army as a symbol of Russia's renewed heroism and martial prowess—both had previously been tested by the Russian defeat in the Crimean War.